rcompos/cowsaid/README.md

 # Cowsayer

-Cowsayer is an application to display cowsay as a service (Cowsayer).
+Cowsayer is an application to display cowsay as a service (CAAS).

 ```
    ~~~~~~~~~~~~~~~~~~~~~~~